Jake Neighbours Game Preview: Blues vs. Golden Knights

-The St. Louis Blues, Jake Neighbours among them, face the Vegas Golden Knights on Monday at 10:00 PM ET, at T-Mobile Arena.
-If you'd like to wager on Neighbours' prop bets, we've got plenty of information to help you.
+Jake Neighbours and the St. Louis Blues will play on Wednesday at 9:00 PM ET, and they'll be facing the Vegas Golden Knights.
+If you'd like to wager on Neighbours' prop bets, we've got lots of information to help you.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.